 - Amex Offers: Exclusive discounts at a changing selection of merchants, including Sam’s Club, Grubhub, and Pier 1 Imports.

 - Shopping and travel protections: Like Purchase Protection, a Global Assist Hotline, and a Baggage Insurance Plan, among others.

 Terms & Fees

-The Hilton Honors Surpass Card costs $95 per year, and has no foreign transaction fees.
+The Hilton Honors Surpass Card costs $95 per year, and has no foreign transaction fees (Rates & Fees).
 It’s similar to the Marriott Bonvoy card, but the annual fee isn’t waived the first year.

 Which card is right for you?
 The answer depends on whether you’ll be spending more time and money in Marriott Bonvoy hotels or Hilton hotels.
 If you spend a lot with both brands you may consider applying for both cards, or you might prefer our next alternative, a general travel rewards card that can be used anywhere.

 Read more in our Review of the Hilton Honors Surpass Credit Card

 The Chase Sapphire Preferred® Card (Review) is a much-loved general travel rewards card.
 Unlike the other cards mentioned here it’s not co-branded with any hotel or airline, and is a solid choice for travel spending of all kinds.

 |Introductory Bonus Offer|